Happy Law Day everyone. What is Law Day you ask?

 As always, voting is extremely important and if you are in Kentucky, the election is now going to be June 23, 2020.
-Every registered voter should get a postcard from the Security of State advising them as how to request a ballot to mail in, or there will be limited voting in person this year, due to Covid 19.
-In Kentucky, the expungement laws starting changing couple of years ago to allow people who could never previously vote, due to a felony, to expunge some felonies from their record, which meant they could now vote.
-I remember one time I had a man tear up in my office as he was probably about 50 years old and he had never been able to vote before, due to a mistake he made when he was 18, and he could now vote.
+Every registered voter should get a postcard from the Security of State advising them how to request a ballot to mail in, or there will be limited voting in person this year, due to Covid-19.
+In Kentucky, the expungement laws starting changing a couple of years ago to allow people who could never previously vote, due to a felony, to expunge some felonies from their record, which meant they could now vote.
+I remember once I had a man tear up in my office, he was probably about 50 years old and he had never been able to vote before, due to a mistake he made when he was 18, and he could now vote.

 Two things happened on that date that should have given me an idea of what the practice of law would be like.
 We were sworn in Frankfort in the room when the General Assembly meets.
-To me that was even cooler as my grandfather was a member of the Kentucky General Assembly from 1958-1972.
-The first thing that was memorable, to me, was that when we stood up to proceed to the front, the person in front of me did not push the chair back in and it was stuck.
-I was 6 months pregnant and even a not pregnant person could not have gotten by the chair, as it was struck and blocking the path between the desks.
-So, that was fun.
+To me it was very cool as my grandfather was a member of the Kentucky General Assembly from 1958-1972.
+The first thing that was memorable to me was that when we stood up to proceed to the front, the person in front of me did not push the chair back in, and it was stuck.
+I was 6 months pregnant and even a person who was not pregnant could not have gotten by the chair, as it was stuck and blocking the path between the desks.
 It probably was not very long, but it felt like I held up the ceremony as I had to get the chair unstuck and pushed back under the desk before I could proceed forward to get sworn in.
-The second thing that happened was my grandmother fell and was injured and so my family basically had to head out pretty quickly to take care of that.
+The second thing that happened was my grandmother fell and was injured, so my family basically had to head out pretty quickly to take care of that.

-I did get a chance to take a photo, which I need to find, of my three year old with me after the ceremony.
-Unfortunately I did not get a photo of all the lawyers in the family, that were there as there are numerous ones in the family, as my grandfather, my Dad and my Mom (all attorneys) had to take my grandmother to the hospital.
+I did get a chance to take a photo, of my three year old with me after the ceremony.
+Unfortunately I did not get a photo of all the lawyers in the family that were there, as my grandfather, my Dad and my Mom (all attorneys) had to take my grandmother to the hospital.

 I have to say, looking back at the last 15 years of practice, I am proud of the people I have been able to help and the work I have done.